Schmorbonium/ECE-4710/docs/markdown/peerReview2.md

 - [x] Every part is labeled (resistance, capacitance, pin connection, etc.)
 - [x] Identifier label for which board and which version
 - [x] JLC-PCB DRC has been run, no remaining errors or warnings [DRU File](https://github.com/JLCPCB/jlcpcb-eagle/blob/master/design%20rules/jlcpcb-2layers.dru)

+## Silkscreen Layers

+Layers 21 tPlace, 25 tNames, and 27 tValues belong on the top silkscreen

 # RegisterFile
 ## Status